-The New Hampshire Association of School Psychologists in the 21st century will be a vibrant association, supporting its members in their commitment to fostering strong children, schools and families in New Hampshire.
+The vision of the New Hampshire Association of School Psychologists in the 21st century is to be a vibrant association, supporting its members in their commitment to fostering strong children, schools and families in New Hampshire.
 NHASP members are united in advocacy for children.
 We believe that each child in New Hampshire has the right:

 The NHASP executive board is the core volunteer leadership of the association.
 The board is comprised of 6 elected leaders, including the president, past president, president elect, secretary, treasurer, and NASP delegate as well as the 7 NHASP regional representatives.
 Each of the three presidential positions is a 1 year term, secretary and treasurer are two year terms, and the NASP delegate is a three year term with a limit of 2 consecutive terms.
 Current members are listed to the left.

-Board meetings are held from 4:00-6:00 on the 2nd Wednesday of each month (September through June).
+Board meetings are held from 4:30-6:30 on the 2nd Wednesday of each month September through June, some exceptions (see dates below).

 All NHASP members are encouraged to come to meetings!